wnyao/CP3406-Mobile-Computing/weekly_challenges_guideline.md

 -	Create this app using the MVC design pattern.
 So, that means creating a utility class for managing the sound pool, loading its audio files, when all audio files are loaded then sounds can be played.

 **Extra:**
--	Add a shared preferences activity using the PreferenceFrament coding style (See part 1 of Flag Quiz Demo).
+-	Add a shared preferences activity using the PreferenceFrament coding style.
 Allow the app to support small screen size portrait mode, and large screen size landscape mode.

 ---
 ### #8 - [SpiritLevelApp](https://github.com/wnyao/cp3406_mobile_computing/tree/master/SpiritLevelApp)